fygar256/general-assembler-axx/README.md

 ・Comments

-If you write `/*` in the pattern file, the part after `/*` on that line will become a comment.
-Currently, you cannot close it with `*/`.
+Writing `/*` in a pattern file makes the part after `/*` on that line a comment.
+Currently, you cannot close the line with `*/`.
 It is only valid for the part after `/*` on that line.

-Comments on the assembly line are `;`.
+Assembly line comments are `;`.

 ・Case sensitivity, variables

 Uppercase letters in mnemonic and operands in the pattern file are treated as character constants.
-If they are lowercase, they are treated as one-character variables.
+Lowercase letters are treated as one-character variables.
 From mnemonic and operands, the value of the expression or symbol that corresponds to that position is assigned to the variable.

 Lowercase variables are referenced from error_patterns and binary_list.
 Lowercase letters a to n represent expressions, and o to z represent symbols.

-From the assembly line, uppercase and lowercase are accepted as the same.
+The assembly line accepts uppercase and lowercase letters as the same.

 The special variable in assembly line expressions is '$$', which represents the current location counter.

 ### Operator precedence

-The operators and precedence are based on Python and are as follows
+Operators and precedence are based on Python and are as follows

 ```
 (expression) An expression enclosed in parentheses
-!,# Operators that return the value of a label, operators that return the value of a symbol
+# An operator that returns the value of a symbol
 -,~ Negative, bitwise NOT
-@ Unary operator that returns the number of bits in the value that follows
+@ A unary operator that returns how many bits the value that follows consists of
 := Assignment operator
-** Power
+** Exponentiation
 *,// Multiplication, integer division
 +,- Addition, subtraction
 <<,>> Left shift, right shift